thebrettd/Jumbletron/README.md

 ./mk-list -v2 american 95 > words.out

-In retrospect, this was probably not the best choice as this list contains many unsual one letter words and acronyms
+In retrospect, this was probably not the best choice as this list contains many unusual one letter words and acronyms

 # Algorithms